-Alison Mary Morgan was born March 2, 1930, in Bexley, Kent, England, a suburb of London.
-However, she has spent most of her life in Wales, where her family has roots going back to the middle nineteenth century.
-She became an English teacher, and Justice of the Peace, as well as an author of children's books.
-Family roots, and personal development, are important to her, and this is reflected in her books, where plot is oftne subordinate the development of her characters.
-Biographical Sources: Something About the Author, Vols.
-30, 85
+Alison Mary Morgan was born March 2, 1930, in Bexley, Kent, England, a suburb of London, however, she has spent most of her life in Wales.
+She received her BA from Somerville College, Oxford, and an education certificate from the University of London, before becoming an English teacher, and later Justice of the Peace, as well as an author of children's books.
+Her first book Fish (published in the U.S. under the title A Boy Called Fish), was published in 1971.

 .8 Cubic Feet (2 hollinger boxes)